 Bees are essential to our way of life.
 They give us food to eat nearly every single day.
 Without bees, well, we probably wouldn’t even be alive today.
-So, when we hear that the bee population is decreasing, it’s certainly cause for alarm.
+So, when we hear that the bee population is decreasing, it certainly causes alarm.
 And unfortunately, that’s exactly what’s happening today.
-Over the past ten years, scientists have witnessed a major decline in bee population.
-Now, 30% more of their species is dying every year, which has serious implications, not only for the environment, but for humans as well.
+Over the past ten years, scientists have witnessed a major decline in the bee population.
+Now, 30% more of their species are dying every year, which has serious implications, not only for the environment but for humans as well.
 So, in this post, I wanted to discuss why the bees are so important, and what is causing them to die off so quickly.

 location within the flower itself.

 Basic biology aside, bees play a crucial role in this process.
 They are the ones who spread the pollen from plant to plant.
 When this pollen has been fully transferred, each flower begins to produce fruit, vegetable, or other product.
 Then, these foods end up in our households, where we get to enjoy them.
 If the pollen from each flower isn’t spread, then no fruit is produced, and there is no food for us to eat.

 If you hadn’t before, you may now begin to see the serious problem that a decrease in bee population poses.
 With fewer bees, less pollen will be transferred, resulting in less developed fruit, and less food for us.
 If the bees die out, then so will our supply of fruits and vegetables (not to mention honey too).
 Bees are so important that our very lives may hinge on their survival.
 But can’t we just survive off of foods other than fruits and vegetables?
 This, unfortunately, is not the case.
 Humans rely on a variety of different nutrients to keep themselves healthy, many of which we can only get from fruits and vegetables.
 Without these nutrients, while we may survive, it would only just be barely so.